 Our algorithm is based on \citet{tzen2019theoretical}, where the authors establish the connections between generative models with latent diffusion and stochastic control and justify the expressiveness of such models theoretically.
 How to realize this model with networks and how the method performs on real datasets are unclear in \citet{tzen2019theoretical}.
 Another closely related work is~\citet{WuKohNoe20, arbel2021annealed}, which extends Sequential Monte Carlo~(SMC) by combining deterministic normalizing flow blocks with stochastic MCMC blocks.
 To be able to evaluate the importance weights efficiently, MCMC blocks need to be chosen based on annealed target distributions carefully.
-In contrast, in PIS one can design expressive architecture freely and train the model end-to-end without the burden of tuning MCMC kernels, resampling, annealing scheduling.
-An illustration of the advantages of PIS is presented in \cref{fig:demo_mg2d}.
+In contrast, in PIS one can design expressive architecture freely and train the model end-to-end without the burden of tuning MCMC kernels, resampling or annealing scheduling.
 We summarize our contributions as follows.

-1. We propose Path Integral Sampler~(PIS), a generic sampler that generates samples through simulating a target-dependent SDE which can be trained with free-form architecture network design.
-We derive performance guarantee in terms of the Wasserstein distance to the target density based on the optimality of the learned SDE. \zqs{Our approach avoids long mixing time theoretically and is more efficient.} 2.
+1).
+We propose Path Integral Sampler, a generic sampler that generates samples through simulating a target-dependent SDE which can be trained with free-form architecture network design.
+We derive performance guarantee in terms of the Wasserstein distance to the target density based on the optimality of the learned SDE.
+2).
 An evaluation metric is provided to quantify the performance of learned PIS.
 By minimizing such evaluation metric, PIS can be trained end-to-end.
 This metric also provides an estimation of the normalization constants of target distributions.
-3. PIS can generate samples without bias even with sub-optimal SDEs by assigning importance weights using path integral theory.
-4. Empirically, PIS achieves the state-of-the-art sampling performance in several sampling tasks.
+3).
+PIS can generate samples without bias even with sub-optimal SDEs by assigning importance weights using path integral theory.
+4).
+Empirically, PIS achieves the state-of-the-art sampling performance in several sampling tasks.